 - Place the complete unit undisturbed in sunlight for about 3 – 4 hours.

 - After 4 hours detach the leaf from the plant and slowly remove it out from the bottle and test it with the starch solution.

 - We can observe that the half part leaf which was inside the glass bottle (KOH solution) did not show any color change but the other half part exposed to surroundings turned its color to dark brown indicating the presence of starch in it.

-Conclusion: By this experiment, we can conclude that carbon dioxide is essential for photosynthesis.
+Conclusion: In this experiment, we can conclude that carbon dioxide is essential for photosynthesis.
 Both the portion of leaf received the same amount of water, chloroplasts, and sunlight but the half part which was inside the glass bottle did not receive carbon dioxide.

 Experiment by Joseph Priestley